Maintain vIPer™ phone reliability as analog lines disappear

 STE phones:

-2. Register each phone with our SPRAG.
+- Register each STE connected AMA with our SPRAG.

 Our Secure Phone Registrar and Gateway (SPRAG) is a secure phone service for the Sectéra® vIPer™ Phone, STE, and other secure phones.
 It facilitates secure communications over public telephone networks.

-If you need to build your own V.150.1 Gateway, our field-tested software provides reliable, efficient transport of any type of modem signal across IP networks and adheres to the Secure Communication Interoperability Protocol (SCIP).
+If you need to build your own MoIP Gateway, our field-tested software provides reliable, efficient transport of any type of modem signal across IP networks and adheres to the Secure Communication Interoperability Protocol (SCIP).

-1. The modem signal is encoded as audio using a codec such as G.711.
+- When analog lines are available, the modem data is sent as a voiceband analog signal, which is encoded as audio using a codec such as G.711.
 The vIPer™ soft modem uses this approach.
 A stream of encoded packets is sent to the far end.
-Most network paths experience some packet loss or delay.
-For voice calls, minor losses don’t have a big effect.
-But modems weren’t designed to cope with lost data.
-A secure phone call can drop back to insecure mode if data is lost, or will not be able to go secure at all.
+Usually, most network paths experience at least some packet loss or delay.
+For voice calls, minor losses don’t have a big effect, but modems are not designed to cope with lost data.
+A secure phone call can drop back to insecure mode if data is lost, or it will not be able to go secure at all.

-2. The modem signal is encoded using the V.150.1 Modem over IP protocol which is specifically for modems and can handle lossy networks.
-The V.150.1 packets are sent to the far end and then can be modulated for transport to analog connected phones.
-Unfortunately most telephone switches and telecom providers don’t support the V.150.1 protocol, so it can’t be used for end-to-end calls in standard phone systems.
+- If using an IP network is the only option, the modem data must be sent in packetized form.
+In this case, the modem signal is encoded using the Modem over IP (MoIP) protocol which is specifically designed for modems and can handle lossy networks.
+The MoIP packets are sent to the far end and then can be modulated for transport to analog connected phones.
+Unfortunately, most telephone switches and telecom providers don’t support the MoIP protocol, so it can’t be used for end-to-end calls in standard phone systems.

 Has the VOCAL solution been tested?